sdeigm/uni-meter/README.md

 ## Download

-The release versions are packaged as [GitHub release](https://github.com/sdeigm/uni-meter/releases).
+The release versions can be downloaded from the  [GitHub releases](https://github.com/sdeigm/uni-meter/releases).
 You just have to download the `uni-meter-<version>.tgz` archive.

 ## Building